-The final maturity dates of the notes are set forth on the cover of this offering memorandum.
+The final maturity date of the class A notes is set forth on the cover of this offering memorandum.
+The final maturity date of the class B notes is the quarterly payment date in April 2026.
 The outstanding principal amount of each class of notes is due and payable on its final maturity date.